-Securities America Advisors, Inc. Investment Philosophy
+Securities America Advisors Investment Philosophy

-Fees Under Securities America Advisors, Inc.
+Fees Under Securities America Advisors

-Securities America lists its exact fee schedules in its investment prospectuses, but the firm provides general information about its fees in its firm brochure.
+When it comes to fees, Securities America only lists general information rather than specific fee rates.
 For managed accounts, advisors charge ongoing fees, while clients with a brokerage account are charged commissions for each transaction.
 Clients can also incur brokerage commissions, transaction charges and other fees related to the purchase or sale of stocks, bonds and other securities.
 Clients invested in annuities and alternative investments pay two levels of management fees: one to the firm and one to the managers of variable annuities or other investments.

-The firm charges up to 3% of AUM for its Financial Advisor Program accounts.
-Clients pay up to 3% of AUM for Securities America’s Managed Opportunities Program, Participant Retirement Program and LockWood Programs.
-For financial planning and consulting services, the firm charges at an hourly rate of up to $750 per hour.
+The firm charges up to 3% of AUM for its Financial Advisor Program, as well as accounts using the Managed Opportunities Program, Participant Retirement Program and Lockwood Programs.
+For financial planning and consulting services, the firm charges an hourly rate of up to $750 per hour.
 Securities America also charges an asset-based fee for retirement plan advisory services, and advisors charge up to 3% of AUM for other investment advisory programs.

-Securities America Advisors, Inc. Awards and Recognition
+Securities America Advisors Awards and Recognition

 What to Watch Out For

-Opening an Account With Securities America Advisors, Inc.
+Opening an Account With Securities America Advisors

 Tips for Saving for Retirement